saivaraprasadmandala/QRifyME/README.md

-# QRify ME - An event tracking app.
+# QRifyME - An event tracking app.

-Welcome to **QRify ME**, an innovative app designed to simplify event hosting and attendance tracking!
-With features like QR code-based registration, location tracking, real-time notifications, and feedback collection, QRify ME is your all-in-one solution for managing events effortlessly.
+Welcome to **QRifyME**, an innovative app designed to simplify event hosting and attendance tracking!
+With features like QR code-based registration, location tracking, real-time notifications, and feedback collection, QRifyME is your all-in-one solution for managing events effortlessly.

 ## 🌟 **Features at a Glance**
 - **Event Hosting**: Manage and organize events with ease.